mikerochip/addressables-training-manual/README.md

 It's worth noting that ```BundledAssetGroupSchema``` has a ```Bundle Mode``` which lets you determine whether to put all assets in a group into one bundle vs individual bundles, and I called it out because it's a field you'll likely tweak regularly depending on the group.

 **Profiles**: Profiles are intended to be used in a similar way to Configurations in Visual Studio or Schemes in Xcode.
-They have a custom syntax that you can look up in the official docs https://docs.unity3d.com/Packages/com.unity.addressables@1.16/manual/AddressableAssetsProfiles.html.
+They have a custom syntax that you can look up in the [official docs](https://docs.unity3d.com/Packages/com.unity.addressables@1.20/manual/AddressableAssetsProfiles.html).

 Profiles define a set of variables, and these variables are referenced by AssetGroups. **These 2 concepts together are how you specify whether an AssetGroup gets built into Local or Remote artifacts!** For example, if a group's LoadPath uses the RemoteLoadPath profile variable, then it's a Remote bundle.
 Here's a simplified sequence of how the build system uses these: